-Welcome to Chipola College.
+Welcome to Chipola College where we are celebrating 70 years of Changing Lives And Creating Futures.
 Since 1947 Chipola has been known for high academic standards, a beautiful campus, and a friendly atmosphere.

 Chipola has a rich tradition of strong academic and workforce programs with an outstanding faculty committed to developing each student's full potential for success.